andfaulkner/gulp-display-help/README.md

         'help': 'displays this help text'

-      //exclude the below tasks from help output
+      // Exclude the below tasks from help output
       }, [
           _copy-images',
           '__watch',